Spain (instrumental)

 The Light as a Feather version of "Spain" received two Grammy nominations, for Best Instrumental Arrangement and for Best Instrumental Jazz Performance by a Group.
 In 2001, Corea was awarded the Best Instrumental Arrangement Grammy for "Spain for Sextet and Orchestra".

 Composition

 Corea opens the Light as a Feather version of "Spain" with the adagio from Joaquin Rodrigo's Concierto de Aranjuez.

+Corea took inspiration from Spanish flamenco guitarist Paco de Lucia for this piece.

 After the intro, the song switches to a fast, steady samba-like rhythm, in which the main theme and an improvisation part are repeated.

 The chord progression used during the improvisation part is based on harmonic progressions in Rodrigo's concerto.
 It runs as follows: